aIDserse/Zcs/README.md

 # Zcs
+A series of "educational" applications in C# that I have done as school projects, and fulfilling very broad and particular demands in my opinion I thought might come in handy, at least as an example template on how to perform some particular operations whose documentation can be daunting to understand, at least as a beginner.<br>
 A series of c# applications I made in school that I thought might come in handy<br>
 All these projects are .NET 4.8.<br>
 ## ZPE - Z Photo Editor